-- Compile an updated inventory of properties or areas of cultural, historic and/or local significance. - Identify scenic features or vistas. - Restore and enhance the downtown business district to protect the historic and cultural heritage of the City. - o Identify and create a historic preservation district. - LU 1.4.
-Promote economic growth and vitality while preserving the City's natural amenities and historic and cultural heritage.
-The historical and cultural elements of the city along with its natural amenities contribute to the community's character.
-While economic viability is important, the elements that make the City of Wautoma unique and are valued by its residents should not be compromised.
+- o Identify and preserve significant cultural and historical resources. - Restore and enhance the downtown to promote the heritage of the area. - Identify a future museum site. - LU 1.4.
+Promote economic growth and vitality while preserving the Village's natural amenities and historic and cultural heritage.
+The historical and cultural elements of the Village along with its valuable natural amenities contribute to the community's character.
+While economic viability is important, the elements that make the Village special and people value should not be lost in the process.

-- Identify areas within the City for future industrial and commercial growth that are compatible with existing land uses. - o Continue to develop and promote the City industrial park. - Emphasize development of businesses that support agriculture and the local economy. - Develop a Downtown Economic Development Plan that encourages the enhancement of the historic significance of the area. - Build on community strengths and weaknesses. - LU 1.5.
+- Identify areas within the Village for future industrial and commercial growth that are compatible with existing land uses. - Continue to promote the Village of Redgranite Industrial Park. - Emphasize development of businesses that support agriculture and the local economy. - Develop a Downtown Economic Development Plan that encourages the enhancement of the historic background of the area. - Build on community strengths and resources. - Develop design standards for future commercial and industrial development. - LU 1.5.
 Protect and enhance the visual aesthetics of existing development.

 - Protect existing development from incompatible land uses. - LU 1.6.
 Provide a sufficient supply of land for housing choices.
 An adequate supply of housing choices is needed to meet the needs and preferences of a growing community.
-Providing areas for future residential development helps ensure that these needs will be met.
+Providing areas for future residential development helps assure that these needs will be met.